Stand-by (2000)

 Abstract picture representing Stand-by (2000)

-It is astonishing that this powerful film should pass almost unnoticed when it was released in the summer of 2000.
+It is hard to believe that this powerful and highly idiosyncratic film should pass unheralded and virtually unnoticed when it was released in the summer of 2000.
 Fortunately, it has enjoyed a second lease of life following Dominique Blanc's winning of the Best Actress award at the 2001 César's ceremony, shortly before director Roch Stéphanik was awarded the prestigious Cyril Collard.prize.

-Stand-by takes an all too familiar scenario, the breakdown of a relationship between a strong man and his dependent female partner, and traces the resulting trauma experienced by the latter in coming to terms with her abandonment.
-All this takes place within the oppressive mausoleum that is Orly airport in Paris, providing a suitably surreal, yet disturbingly familiar, backdrop to one woman's psychological collapse and subsequent self-reconstruction.
+Stand-by takes an all too familiar scenario, the breakdown of a relationship between a domineering alpha male and his dependent female partner, and traces the resulting trauma experienced by the latter in coming to terms with her cruel abandonment.
+What distinguishes the film is that all of this takes place within the oppressive mausoleum that is Orly airport in Paris, providing a disorientingly surreal, yet disturbingly familiar, backdrop to one woman's psychological collapse and subsequent self-reconstruction.

-There are two things which mark this film most.
-First, there is of course Dominique Blanc's very creditable performance - and it is not too difficult to see why she was awarded a César.
+There are two things which make Stand-by a remarkable film.
+First, there is of course Dominique Blanc's extraordinary performance - and it is not too difficult to see why she was awarded a César.
 The actress shows a remarkable range in what is a very demanding role, appearing alternately vulnerable and seductively predatory, the child and the tiger, but always with the same dazzling conviction.
 The moody cinematography is equally noteworthy, particularly the scenes where Hélene finds herself alone in the almost Kafkaesque environs of the airport, which look as if they have been shot in another world, so haunting and menacing is the spacious neon-lit setting.
+In this respect, there are some striking similarities with other airport-centred film dramas, Philippe Lioret's Tombés du ciel (1993) and Steven Spielberg's Terminal (2004), although these are somewhat lighter in tone and lack Stand-by's relentlessly oppressive mood.

-The film's length and drawn-out ending count against it a little.
-Towards the end, you wonder if the director at the heart to finish what must have been an intensely personal work.
+The film's length (just over two hours) and drawn-out ending count against it a little.
+Towards the end, you wonder if the director had the heart to finish what must have been an intensely personal work.
 Hélene's sudden transformation at the end of the film appears contrived and unconvincing, although this is certainly the way the film had to end.
-These are however minor faults in a film which really has a great deal to commend it.
+These are however minor faults in a film which certainly manages to set itself apart with its unusual style and original handling of all-too familiar themes.

 © James Travers 2001